Corporate Income Tax

 - Expenses for corporate tax, business tax or solidarity surcharge

 - Client gifts with a value of more than 35.00 EUR

 - 30 % of expenses for provision of food and drink for business partners (Bewirtungen)

 - 50 % of remunerations for the supervisory board (Aufsichtsratsverguetungen)

 - Monetary fines, administrative fines and warning fines

 All profits are taxed at 15 percent.
 Taxation is independent of whether the profits remain in the company (accumulation) or are distributed.
 In addition to the corporate tax, 5.50 percent solidarity surcharge is added to the fixed corporate tax.

 Generally, companies must pay corporate tax in advance every quarter to their assigned tax office.
 An annual statement is filled with the corporate tax return after the end of the calendar year.

 Caution is advised in cases of excessive payments from the corporation to the shareholders or affiliated companies.

-For example, if excessive interest payments for loans, excessive prices for delivered goods, or unusual cost compensations are made from the subsidiary company to the parent company, the tax office can assess the excessive part of these payments as “hidden distribution of profit”.
+For example, if excessive interest payments for loans, excessive prices for delivered goods or, unusual cost compensations are made from the subsidiary company to the parent company, the tax office may assess the excessive part of these payments as “hidden distribution of profit”.
 The tax office can add such payments (in whole or in part) to the corporation’s taxable income.